apocalyptech/pystarboundmap/README.md

    room-sized object "decals" which get drawn over the rooms, but it seems to hide all the actual blocks, so possibly they're not actually transparent?
    Perhaps we're drawing objects in the wrong layer or something, too.
- - Special-case tentacle pipes so we at least draw *something* for them
  - Collect an item-ID-to-real-name mapping, for reporting container contents

 LICENSE